25 May 2021

 If late or skipped quality-check skips cause trouble, why not start testing earlier?

-That’s the idea behind shift left testing that was popularized by Larry Smight around 2001.
+That’s the idea behind shift left testing or “testing to the left” that was popularized by Larry Smight around 2001.
 He believed that bugs reported early in the development process cost less to fix, and soon enough you’ll see the data that proves so.

 Smith’s philosophy helps teams develop software that’s safe, reliable, well-adjusted, and secure.